soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

         super().__init__()
         self.passable = True  # Agents can enter EmptySpaces
         self.sprite = (
-            "~/Documents/GitHub/agentarium/examples/treasurehunt/assets/sand.png"
+            "./assets/empty.png"
         )

     def transition(self, env):
         """
         EmptySpaces can randomly spawn into Gems based on the item spawn probabilities dictated in the environmnet.
         """
-        if (
+        if (   # NOTE: If the spawn prob is too high, the environment gets overrun np.random.random() < env.spawn_prob
-            np.random.random() < env.spawn_prob
+        ):
-        ):  # NOTE: If this rate is too high, the environment gets overrun env.add(self.location, Gem(env.gem_value))
+            env.add(self.location, Gem(env.gem_value))

 ```

 ## The Environment